 - Viral infections such as pneumocystis pneumonia (PCP), tuberculosis, atypical pneumonia, chlamydia trachomatis & syncytial virus

 - GERD (Gastroesophageal reflux disease).
 This is when the stomach contents of a patient go back to the esophagus.
-There is a risk of aspiration of these stomach contents into the trachea, which can, in turn, cause lung infection.[3]
+There is a risk of aspiration of these stomach contents into the trachea, which can, in turn, lead to a lung infection.[3]

 - Inflammatory bowel diseases such as ulcerative colitis and Crohn’s disease